AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-Learning the $"xor"$ function is a basic first step when implementing NNs.
+Learning the $"xor"$ function is a basic first step when implementing NNs @fromscratch.
 It helps checking whether the network learns anything at all from the observations.
 Doing this early-on helped me implement the basic features, learn a few things about how NNs work and make sure I had a solid basis for the next steps.

 #figure(
     image("../visuals/neural_network.png", width:60%),
     caption: [Network used to learn the $"xor"$ function. ] )

-I used a rather standard model for such a problem, consisting of $2$ dense layers with $2$ input neurons, $3$ hidden neurons, $1$ output neuron, and $tanh$ activations for the hidden and output neurons.
+I used a rather standard model for such a problem, consisting of $2$ dense layers with $2$ input neurons, $3$ hidden neurons, $1$ output neuron, and $tanh$ activations for the hidden and output neurons @fromscratch.

 #align(left)[
     #box(inset: (top: 10pt, bottom: 5pt))[